-With just two minutes on the clock, United received a big let-off when Bray spurned a guilt edged chance.
+With just two minutes on the clock, United received a big let-off when Bray spurned a gilt-edged chance.
 Hugh Douglas crossed for Ryan Brennan, and the former Shamrock Rovers man nodded the ball down to Ger Pender, who seemed to have the simple task of applying a finishing touch, but somehow he pulled his close-range effort wide.

-Bray Wanderers keeper’ Peter Cherrie endured a nervy moment when Ruairi Keating charged down his clearance, getting a block on the ball, luckily for him, the ball crashed into the side netting.
+Bray Wanderers keeper’ Peter Cherrie endured a nervy moment when Ruairi Keating charged down his clearance, getting a block on the ball.
+Luckily for him, the ball crashed into the side netting.